r-dube/solarwinds/docs/_posts/2021-01-06-microsoft-news.md

 * Indicated that 40 customers in 8 countries had been targeted by the malware and notified (by Microsoft)

 #### Dec 18, 2020 [^msft20201218], [^msft20201218-2]
-* Recommended steps to protect Microsoft (office 365) cloud deployments from on-premise compormises
+* Recommended steps to protect customers with Microsoft cloud deployments from on-premise compromises

 #### Dec 21, 2020 [^msft20201221], [^msft20201221-2], [^msft20201221-3]
+* Identified mechanisms to identify SUNBURST IOCs for Identity providers and their customers
+* Posted steps to recover from systemic identity compromises
+* Created a one-stop-shop resource center for defensive responses related to SUNBURST

 #### Dec 22, 2020 [^msft20201222]
+* Recommended step to unearth indicators of compromise using Azure Monitor (a telemetry collection and monitoring service)

 #### Dec 28, 2020 [^msft20201228]
+* Published a guide on using Microsoft 365 Defender (endpoint and cloud access protection suite) to identify, investigate and respond to SUNBURST

 #### Dec 31, 2020 [^msft20201231]
+* Declared that the nation-state actor had breached Microsoft's internal systems to the point of viewing Microsoft's code-base(s) using compromised Microsoft-internal accounts

 ### References